Deep Dive into HyperExecute YAML

 post

-This parameter is used for executing actions after all your tests are executed, such as printing an output file or uploading a report via a curl API request.
+This parameter is used for executing actions after every test execution, such as printing an output file or uploading a report via a curl API request.
 It's ideal for performing post-run tasks.

 post: